Introduction

 instead oftsh db connect

-To navigate these incompatibilities, we recommend enabling hardware key support only when necessary, such as for roles with access to critical infrastructure.
+To navigate these incompatibilities, we recommend that you enable hardware key support only when necessary, such as for roles with access to critical infrastructure.
 These roles can be accessed as needed with Access Requests so that users can avoid these issues for their normal login sessions.
-We also recommend trying Teleport Connect as an alternative to the WebUI.

 Prerequisites